 Working with school-age children and their families will require you to be responsible for sharing and gathering information on a daily basis.
 You will need to understand the basic methods of communicating, as well as how to remain appropriate and respectful at all times.
 A school-age program will also offer unique challenges when it comes to communicating with families, such as different parent pick-up/drop-off times, cultural differences, and language barriers.
 Don’t let those challenges become an excuse for lack of communication.
 Be creative in how you share and gather information with your families.
 Here are a few suggestions for how to do this:

 - Review the documents families complete to enroll their child or youth in your program.
 What other documents are shared with families?
 How are these documents shared with families?
 Think about the ways these documents are connected to each child and youth’s and families’ strengths and fond memories, as well as how these documents capture required information.

 - Use photos of children and youth throughout the program spaces.
-Use photos to capture accomplishments (like designing and launching rockets during a science project) and memorable moments (like reading outside on a sunny day).
+Use photos to capture accomplishments, document activities, (like designing and launching rockets during a science project) and memorable moments (like reading outside on a sunny day).
 Posting photos of the children and youth personalizes your program and helps children and families feel like members of a community.

 - Invite children, youth, and their families to welcome new families who enter the program.

 - Talk with families everyday.
 Have simple conversations to make sure families feel welcomed and recognized.

 - Invite family members to volunteer in your program or to share talents, special interests, or expertise.